Peruvians celebrating the festival of San Juan down by the river in Shapaja near Tarapoto, Peru. Photo by Tony Dunnell.

 Europe dominates the list of the world’s tallest people, with the Netherlands at the top.
 The average Dutchman is around 6 feet tall (183 cm).
 Other particularly tall countries include Latvia (especially its women) and Estonia.
 The average man in the USA is about 5 feet 9.5 inches tall.

 Peruvians are a long way down the list.
 The average Peruvian man is 5 feet 4.5 inches (164 cm, which is 6 cm shorter than Lionel Messi).
 The average Peruvian woman is 4 feet 11.5 inches (151 cm).
 So Peruvians are officially on the short side.
 But at least they’re slightly taller, on average, than Ecuadorians and Bolivians.
+If you want to know the science behind the shortness of Peruvians, read this report about a 2018 study that found a specific gene variant that might account for Peruvian shortness.

 More Google Questions About Peruvians: A to Z